cookbook 'cron', '~> 6.4.0', :supermarket

 The following will add the user john to the

-cron_manage 'john' do user 'john' #optional, resource name will be used if not specified. action :deny #optional, deny is the default end
+cron_access "Make sure john can't touch cron" do user 'john' action :deny #optional, deny is the default end

 This cookbook has no specified dependencies.